GameServerManagers/LinuxGSM-Docs/commands/details.md

 # details

-The `details` command allows access various useful information about the game server.
+The `details` command allows access to various useful information about the game server.
 Details are gathered from configs, parameters and server queries.

 ## Commands